-The RACT analysis demonstrates that RACT is being met for all but one source category for which a CTG has been published, and furthermore, that RACT is met for all of the major sources in the District.
-For the one source category for which RACT cannot be demonstrated, Offset Lithographic Printing and Letterpress Printing, the District is committing to amend the applicable District rule to ensure consistency with the appropriate CTG.
-The District is submitting this RACT SIP document for the 2008 ozone standard.
+The RACT analysis demonstrates that RACT is being met for all source categories for which a CTG has been published, and furthermore, that RACT is met for all of the major sources in the District.
+The District is submitting this RACT SIP document to comply with requirements associated with the 2015 ozone standard.